data-solution-automation-engine/data-solution-framework/100_Overview/Data Integration Framework - Overview.md

 - Model driven design; define the information model, and expand your solution gradually and consistently from there.
 ETL is automatically generated using the model specifications
 - ETL quality and consistency; template driven ETL automation based on a conceptual framework provides a repeatable and dynamic development process which reduces the need for extensive documentation and delivers deterministic and high quality ETL logic
 - A documented and sound foundation for the Data Warehouse; the highly structure and complete documentation of all framework components provide a full picture from the high level concepts all the way down to the technical implementation for a large variety of ETL platforms
-- The ETL Framework provides the rules; only the focus on the necessary data (input) and the reporting (output) is required
+- The Data Integration provides the rules; only the focus on the necessary data (input) and the reporting (output) is required

 ## Intent and foundational principles